Kyle-James-Vanburen/HR-Absenteeism-Dashboard/README.md

 ## Requirements
 To interact with this dashboard, ensure you have the following tools installed:

-•Microsoft Excel (for accessing CSV files):
+• Microsoft Excel (for accessing CSV files):
 Free web version link for Excel: https://www.office.com/launch/excel?ui=en-US&rs=US&auth=2

 The Excel CSV files served as the source data for importing information into MySQL, enabling the creation of database columns through the import wizard.
 You can access these files using the following link: